fluffy-hamster/Get_list_of_all_installed_programs/InstalledSoftwareRevisionTool/Readme.txt

 ## Introduction

-This Python script searches the registry for a list installed programs (both 32 and 64 bit).
-It then combines the results into a markdown table.
+This Python script searches the registry for a of list installed programs on your computer (both 32 and 64 bit).
+It then combines the results into a markdown table with software name and version (see example below).
 Tested on both Windows 7 and Windows 10.

 The output looks like this: